SercoSPA/DESP-UserWorkflowService-Templates/README.md

 * `EDEN-example.ipynb` and `auth.py` original content created by MEEO (EDEN).

 ## Installation
 The collection of Jupyter Notebooks tutorials is seamlessly integrated into the Insula Code Lab Python environment for all users.
-Installed Python dependencies are provided in the file [requirements.txt](./requirements.txt) .
+Required Python dependencies are provided in the file [requirements.txt](./requirements.txt) .

-More expert users can create their own Python virtual environment following the instructions provided below.
+Users can create their own Python virtual environment following the instructions provided below.
 ### Create a virtual environment
 Open a Terminal window and create a virtual environment named `my_env`:
 ```